nickabs/lightsail-utils/README.md

 The service account can also be used to access Google Cloud Platform (GCP) services and you therefore need to specify (or create) a GCP [IAM role](https://cloud.google.com/iam/docs/understanding-roles) when you create the account.
 It is good practice to limit access to the minimum set of resources needed by an account to do its work, however, since Google Drive is part of Google Workspace and not GCP, there are no IAM permissions that apply to the Google Drive API.
 There is no obvious way to prevent service accounts created solely for Google Drive access from also being used to access GCP services other than by creating a profile with an impossible to fulfil set of conditions.

 ### protecting your account
 Although the service account can't access your personal user data, anyone in possession of the service account's private key can access all the GCP resources allowed by the profile assigned to it - potentially allowing them to rack up unwanted bills - and of course they will also be able to access your backups.
 You should learn about keeping your keys safe.

-### dependencies
+## dependencies
 **curl** is used to access the Google Drive REST API

-The script uses various linux utilities that will be found on any modern linux distro (it was developed on unbuntu 20.04)
+The script uses various linux utilities that will be found on any modern linux distro (it was developed on unbuntu 22.

-the script has been tested with a Ghost instance using **mysql**.
 The database extract is done with **mysqldump**.

 **jq** is used to parse the json returned by the Google APIs.
 If jq is not available for your distribution you can find installation instructions on the [github project](https://stedolan.github.io/jq/)